 Hiking the Inca Trail has been a dream of mine for years.
 But now, this dream has become reality.

 I’m in Peru, experiencing this interesting South American culture and challenging myself with this impressive task I have dared myself to achieve.

-The next morning, me and my other GAP companions officially start our Inca Trail tour with what I consider a “warm-up” day on the Sacred Valley of the Incas.
+The next morning, I and my other G Adventures companions officially start our Inca Trail tour with what I consider a “warm-up” day on the Sacred Valley of the Incas.
 The valley is generally understood to include everything between Pisac and Ollantaytambo; a lush agricultural region, parallel to the raging Urubamba River, that continues to supply the city of Cuzco with much of its produce.

 This first day at the Sacred Valley is perfect to continue acclimatizing and to provide a smooth transition to the heavy hiking activity that will be performed at the Inca Trail.

 Our first stop is at the Planeterra Project at the Ccaccaccollo Community.
 Today the community is getting ready for a traditional wedding, so we walk around and admire their skilled textiles and handcrafts without interrupting their setup.
 We are quickly welcomed by a group of women standing in line waiting to demonstrate the traditional way of making textiles.